State Releases 2015 Accountability and Assistance Results- Massachusetts Department of Elementary and Secondary Education

 A total of 464 schools statewide are classified as Level 1 for meeting their performance benchmarks, including gap narrowing goals.

 Exiting Level 4 this fall: Community Day Arlington (pre-K-4) and UP Academy Leonard Middle School (6-8), both in Lawrence; White Street School (K-5) in Springfield and Burncoat Street Preparatory School (K-6) in Worcester.
 The Department of Elementary and Secondary Education will immediately begin an exit assurances approval process with these four schools and their districts to ensure that the conditions necessary for sustained improvement remain in place.

 Remaining in Level 4: A total of 14 schools in Boston, Holyoke, Lawrence, New Bedford, Salem and Springfield that were eligible to exit Level 4 will remain in that Level.
 These schools have shown some but not sufficient improvement.

 Schools remaining in Level 4 will require support from their district leadership teams to assess current needs and determine what specific changes and enhancements must be made to dramatically increase the impact of turnaround efforts.
 This may involve modifying and strengthening existing turnaround plans, creating ambitious new goals under existing plans or developing new plans with different strategies.

 Newly designated Level 4: Madison Park Technical Vocational High School in Boston.
 The Department placed this school in Level 4 based on its MCAS performance over time and its graduation and dropout rate data.

 |Statewide Totals by Level||Districts||Schools|

-For more information about accountability and assistance level designations, visit Accountability, Partnerships and Targeted Assistance: Reports.
+For more information about accountability and assistance level designations, visit District and School Accountability.

 Full results are available online.